Are you sure?

 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified workers earn $14.00-$25.00 per hour.
-Some shops pay commission (40-60% of total labour cost) instead of salary.
+Fully qualified workers earn an average of $26.15-$40.00 per hour.

 Self-Rating